 This one makes use of a vegetable that still stands proud on my allotment plot, the Circus Garden, through these wet and windy early weeks of British winter – the Brussels sprout.
-This much maligned but exceptionally nutritious vegetable works beautifully in this very simple but delicious stir fry.
-The sweet, spicy and intense sauce is a bastardised, vegetarian version of a classic sauce used in Vietnamese and Thai cuisine called Siracha, and I think it balances beautifully here against the lightly caramelised vegetables.
+This much maligned but exceptionally nutritious vegetable works beautifully in this very simple but delicious dish.
+The sweet, hot, spicy and intense vegan sauce is loosely based on a classic sauce used in Vietnamese and Thai cuisine called sriracha, and it balances beautifully here against the lightly caramelised vegetables.

 300 g Brussels sprouts, trimmed